Nine Things You Must Do When You Visit San Diego

 Best bet: Head down to the La Jolla Cove and look for sea creatures trapped in the tide pools within the rocky terrain when the tide is out.

 Take a Harbor Cruise

-The only way for you to get an idea of how important the waterfront is to San Diego is to sail on San Diego Bay.
-The Harbor Cruise gives you the best vantage to do this, where you’ll cruise by the huge Navy ships, sportfishing and pleasure craft, waterfront hotels, the downtown skyline, and under the sweeping San Diego Bay Bridge.
-Sure it’s touristy, but it’s also marvelously memorable.
+Get an idea of how important the waterfront and sail on San Diego Bay.
+The Harbor Cruise gives you the best vantage to do this.
+Furthermore, you’ll cruise by Navy ships, waterfront hotels, the downtown skyline, and go under the Bay Bridge.

 Best bet: Don’t miss spotting the Star of India tall ship and maybe even an aircraft carrier docked on North Island.